 involving a genuine competition, it is difficult to see how the Libertas-Rommers test can provide any assistance.
 So it may be doubted whether Scots law, in 2008, recognises informal intimation as effective without acknowledgement.
 The Christic case holds that covering letters must make state the purpose of the enclosures.
-The case has little to say about the fundamental role of intimation in Scots law, which is to establish a date of transfer.
+The case holds that covering letters must make state the purpose of the enclosures.
+The case holds that covering letters which goes to display the state of transfer.
 To determine whether intimation has been validly made, two issues must be addressed: (i) whether there is a certain date of transfer and (ii) the content of the notice.
 Christic dealt with covering letters, which goes to (ii).
-23Unfortunately there remains no clear authority for when intimation occurs where, for example, notices are lost but there is proof of posting; and how that proof would be dealt with on competition, such as with an arrester.
+Unfortunately there remains no clear authority for when intimation occurs where, for example, notices are lost but there is proof of posting; and how that proof would be dealt with on competition, such as with an arrester.
 To satisfy (i), anything short of recorded delivery post is unlikely to be sufficient importantly, it must be recognised that there is little to be gained from trudging through old authorities for support for informal intimation in these cases.
 Scots law could, of course, survive without formal intimation.
 But an alternative method of ensuring that the transfer has a certain date will have to be found.
-23 That is the challenge.
+24 That is the challenge.